arnaldpuy/uncertainy_irrigation_modelling/README.md

 # Uncertainty in global irrigation water use persists after 50 years of research

-[Arnald Puy](https://www.arnaldpuy.com/), Carmen Aguiló, Seth N. Linga, Naomi Clarke, Nanxin Wei
+[Arnald Puy](https://www.arnaldpuy.com/), Carmen Aguiló, Seth N. Linga, Naomi Clarke

-This study compiles c.
-1,300 irrigation water withdrawal estimates (1990–2100) from literature published between 1970 and 2024 and analyzes the uncertainty spread to determine whether it has increased or decreased over time.
+This study compiles 1408 global irrigation water withdrawal estimates (1990–2100) from literature published between 1974 and 2025 and analyzes the uncertainty spread to determine whether it has increased or decreased over time.

 ## Abstract

-*In the last decades, efforts to estimate global irrigation water withdrawals have intensified to better quantify human impacts on the water cycle.
-Through a computational multiverse analysis of c.
-1,300 data points from 55 studies published over a 50 year-span (1974–2025), we find that these efforts have not led to more precise estimates, but to uncertainty evolving randomly through time.
-Evidence for research reducing uncertainty is just as strong as for research increasing it, with perceived trends fully depending on the methodology used to analyze the data.
-Our findings suggest that advancing our knowledge of the global impact of irrigation requires not more estimates, but deeper insights into how uncertainties and methodological decisions shape our understanding of irrigation water use.*
+*For fifty years, refining models and datasets has been central to reducing uncertainties in the quantification of global irrigation water use.
+However, whether these efforts have delivered remains unclear.
+Here we compile 1,408 global irrigation water withdrawal estimates from 65 studies (1974-2025) and examine them through 320 different possible analytical pipelines to ensure robustness of results.
+Our analysis reveals strong evidence that, rather than reducing uncertainties, research has actually amplified them or made them unstable.
+Only 20\% of analytical pathways suggest a decline in uncertainty over time, dropping to 10\% when excluding projections for 2100.
+Our findings suggest that embracing uncertainty may be a better strategy than chasing precision to improve our understanding of global irrigation water use.*

 ## Replication